 They make a nice change, and are perfect for when we are fed up of beef or our favourite Vegetarian burgers!
 You can really make these with any meat, or a meat substitute if you prefer.
-They go great with my vegan coleslaw recipe too (which you can make with dairy based products too!).
+They go great with my vegan coleslaw recipe too.

 These Moroccan lamb burgers are ready in under 30 minutes and are a real crowd-pleaser!
 Scroll down to find the recipe card if you want to skip right to making them!

-Also, if you want something super different, and unhealthy, then consider making these burgers into a burger pie!
+Also, if you want something super different, and extra calorific, then consider making these burgers into a burger pie!

 Moroccan lamb burger ingredients